frederic-perez/AmE-dictionary/dictionary.md

 __swipe__ _It was Fujita's swipe at the one-year anniversary fo the New Orleans bounty scandal._
 __tantalizing__ _The revelations are a tantalizing indication of how much we still have to learn._
 __tatter__ (tattered) :three: _v_ To make or become ragged: _tattered jeans; a tattered reputation._
+__teeming__ _The megalopolis is a teeming mass of streets, smells, sights and crowds._
 __temp__ (subzero temps) _n_ Temperature.
 __thaw__ _It kept the door open for a possible thaw in relations between the Koreas._
+__throw a fit__ _He watched a reality show in which a girl throws a hfit when her parents get her the wrong expensive car for her birthday._
 __tiara__ :two: /tɪˈɑːrə/ A jewelled ornamental band worn on the front of a woman's hair. _Brooches, necklaces and tiaras fit for a queen._ _Toddlers & Tiaras, a new reality show._ _:es: diadema_
 __toast → French toast__
 __toehold__ _n_ __1__ A small ledge or niche just large enough to support the toes, as in climbing. __2__ Any slight or initial support, influence, advantage, progress, or the like: _His knowledge of Latin gave him a toehold for learning French._